jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 />

 Start off with some outdoor exercise.
-In a city that’s predominantly Georgia Bulldogs black and red, it’s pleasant to find so much green.
+In a city that's predominantly Georgia Bulldogs black and red, it's pleasant to find so much green.
 Parks and nature paths are plentiful, like the [Firefly Trail](https://www.fireflytrail.com/), an ambitious rails-to-trails project beginning in Athens and planned to extend all the way to Union Point (about 35